+Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main roof is pitched and clad in slate work.
-Access to the roof space is via a ceiling hatch within a first floor bedroom.
-The roof is of a traditional timber framed design.
-The flat roof over the utility room projection appears to be clad in rubberoid material.
-The roof over the sun room is slate covered.
+The main roof is pitched and slated.
+There are dormer windows at the front and rear, having pitched and flat roofs, overlaid in natural slates and felt.
+Flashings around dormers are formed in metal.
+There is a rear extension which has a pitched, slate clad and flat, felt clad roof.
+Access to the roof apex is available via a ceiling hatch in the landing.
+This shows the roof is of timber construction having timber joists and trusses supporting timber sarking.
+This area has been centrally floored and lined for storage purposes.
+An eaves hatch is in place the rear bedroom.
 Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater goods are of PVC manufacture.
+There are half round and ogee style, UPVC and cast iron gutters in place, which connect to round , UPVC and cast iron downpipes.
 Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone construction externally pointed and roughcast.
-The sun room appears to be of brickwork construction with facing stonework.
+The walls are of cavity brick construction, externally harled.
 Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
-Doors and windows were not forced open.
-Windows and external doors are of a UPVC frame design equipped with double glazed sealed units.
-There are Velux units at the first floor landing and within the sun room.
-External Decorations There are no external finishes that require decoration.
-Conservatories and Porches There are no conservatories or porches.
-Communal Areas There are no communal areas.